 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation operated a Planning, Remuneration and Governance Committee during the year, that was responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search and Governance Committee, consisting of five members of the Corporation, that is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate induction and ongoing training is provided to governors as required.
+The Corporation, on the advice of the Search and Governance Committee, appointed five new independent governors during 2022-23.

-Members of the Corporation are appointed for a term of office not exceeding four years, and may be reappointed for one further term up to a maximum of eight years' service.
+Members of the Corporation are appointed for a term of office not exceeding four years and may be reappointed for one further term up to a maximum of eight years' service.